-- One of the most important reason why documentation is so important is because under the FCRA, Fair Credit Reporting Act, credit reporting agencies have 30 days to respond to a consumer credit dispute.
+- One of the most important reasons why documentation is so important is that under the FCRA, Fair Credit Reporting Act, credit reporting agencies have 30 days to respond to a consumer credit dispute

-- If creditors do not respond to consumer credit disputes with verification that the item reporting on the consumer credit report is correct, the credit bureaus needs to correct and/or delete the negative item.
+- If creditors do not respond to consumer credit disputes with verification that the item reporting on the consumer credit report is correct, the credit bureaus need to correct and/or delete the negative item

 Disputing Bad Credit Items Online Or by Mail